RasperRevision/RasperRevision.github.io/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-description: Report any issues here that do not fit into the above categories.
+about: Report any issues here that do not fit into the above categories.
 title: ''
 labels: ''
 assignees: ''